 Each school has a variety of student clubs and organizations.
-For a complete listing of those offered by Hall County Schools, see Appendix A. (Parents who do not want students to participate in one or more clubs must indicate such on the "Parent and Student Signature Pages" in Appendix B of this handbook.)
+For a complete listing of those offered by Hall County Schools, see Appendix A. (Parents who do not want students to participate in one or more clubs must indicate such on the "Participation in Clubs and Organizations" form in Parent Portal.)

-To be eligible for participation in activities governed by the Georgia High School Association (GHSA), an individual must be enrolled full time in the school that sponsors the competitive activity, or meets all criteria outlined in SB42 (Dexter Mosley Act) that applies to homeschool students.
+To be eligible for participation in activities governed by the Georgia High School Association (GHSA), an individual must be enrolled full time in the school that sponsors the competitive activity, or meet all criteria outlined in SB42 (Dexter Mosley Act) that applies to homeschool students.
 Eligibility rules are complicated.
 A student who fails a class may forfeit eligibility for extracurricular activities for the following semester.
 To maintain eligibility, a student must be enrolled in seven (7) classes and be passing at least 2.5 units of credit counting toward graduation in the semester immediately preceding participation.
 In addition, the student must be on track for graduation.
-Entering 9th graders are automatically eligible in the first semester; second-year students are on track with a minimum of 11 units, and fourth-year students are on track with a minimum of 17 units.
+Entering 9th graders are automatically eligible in the first semester; second-year students are on track with a minimum of 5 units, third-year students are on track with a minimum of 11 units, and fourth-year students are on track with a minimum of 17 units.
 For a complete listing of GHSA regulations, go to: www.ghsa.net